kriptix2/GiveawayS/README.md

 # GiveawayS
-### Create giveaways on Discord faster and easier using Giveaway!!
+### Create giveaways on Discord faster and easier using GiveawayS!!
 Start using the bot by doing `/help`

 ![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)